 Table 2: Value of possession is used to compare how often the player surpasses the league average points per possession and Defensive Rebound Percentage is used to determine the value of a rebound (Offensive Rebounds are more valuable but occur less often).

 PER also uses team average assists, field goals, as well as the league averages of those stats to determine the player’s effectiveness compared to a league average.
-Below is the full equation for PER:(Page et al., 2013) (Table 1) (Table 2)
+Below is the full equation for PER:

-(1 / MP) * [ 3P + (2/3) * AST + (2 - factor * (team_AST / team_FG)) * FG + (FT *0.5 * (1 + (1 - (team_AST / team_FG)) + (2/3) * (team_AST / team_FG))) - VOP * TOV - VOP * DRB% * (FGA - FG) - VOP * 0.44 * (0.44 + (0.56 * DRB%)) * (FTA - FT) + VOP * (1 - DRB%) * (TRB - ORB) + VOP * DRB% * ORB + VOP * STL + VOP * DRB% * BLK - PF * ((lg_FT / lg_PF) - 0.44 * (lg_FTA / lg_PF) * VOP) (Page et al., 2013) (Table 1) (Table 2)
+PER=1MP*[3P+23*AST+2-factor*ASTteamFGteam*FG+FT* 12*1+1-ASTteamFGteam +23*ASTteamFGteam-VOP*TOV-VOP*DRB%*FGA-FG-VOP*2250*2250+2850*DRB%*FTA-FT+VOP*1-DRB%*TRB-ORB+VOP*DRB%*ORB+VOP*STL+VOP*DRB%*BLK-PF*(FTleaguePFleague-0.44*FTAleaguePFleague*VOP) (Page et al., 2013) (Table 1) (Table 2)

 Equation 1: For PER to function as an efficiency score compared to a league average, adjusted PER is centered at 15.
+2

 PER is a complex measurement, but in essence it measures how much time on the court is spent producing positive contributions by a player.

 GameScore, on the other hand, is easier to interpret.
 Instead of measuring contributions on a per-minute basis, GameScore takes the basic statistics, minus field goal percentage, and creates a linear combination of them to generate a total statistical output for one game.
 Like PER, GameScore adds the positive contributions, like points and assists, and subtracts the negative ones, like turnovers and fouls.
-The equation for GameScore is:(Page et al. 2013) (Table 1)
+The equation for GameScore is:

-GS = PTS+.4FG−.7FGA−.4FT +.7ORB+.3DRB+STL+.7AST+ .7BLK −.4PF −TOV (Page et al. 2013) (Table 1)
+GameScore=PTS+ 25FG-710FGA-25FT+710ORB+310DRB+STL+710AST+710BLK-25PF-TOV (Page et al. 2013) (Table 1)

 Equation 2: The scalars attached to each statistic are measures of importance.
 See Page et al. for more information.